AdiVaraha Kshetra

 Tumburu Teertham (Ghona Teertham)

 It is situated around ten miles away from the Lord’s temple towards its north.
-It is also called Ghona teertham or Tumba teertham.
-Sage Tumburu and an atheist Sarvabaddha bathed in this teertham and attained ascetic perfection and liberation.
-This teertha mukkoti is held on the Full Moon day of Phalguna month.
+It is also called Ghona theertham or Tumba theertham.
+Sage Tumburu and an atheist Sarvabaddha bathed in this theertham and attained ascetic perfection and liberation.
+This theertha mukkoti is held on the Full Moon day of Phalguna month.
 Thousands of devotees visit it on this day.

 Tumburu Theertham (Ghona Theertham) or Tumburu Teertham (Ghona Teertham)